Skip to content

 Power Platform Virtual Network Integration Explained

 This integration may seem unnecessary at first glance.
 After all, when two Microsoft services, such as Azure and the Power Platform, communicate, the connection is already routed over the Microsoft backbone rather than the public internet.
 Why does this still matter?
-The full answer involves key security principles like defense in depth, minimizing attack surfaces, zero trust, and presuming breach.
+The full answer involves key security principles: defense in depth, minimizing attack surfaces, zero trust, and presuming breach.
 In practice, however, it comes down to three goals.
 You want:

 1. All your Azure resources to be protected by firewalls